 Following acceptance of a referral (or following a drop in clinic for Early Years children) the Speech and Language Therapist will:

-- Provide full assessment of the child’s Speech and Language needs
+- Provide full assessment of the child’s Speech, Language and communication needs

 - Dependent on the outcome of assessment they may:

 - Provide and if necessary deliver a defined therapy package appropriate to the child’s need